movementlabsxyz/movement-docs/docs/devs/tutorials/Deploy/EVM Contracts/foundryandfractal.md

 ## Write your Solidity contract

 Here we we will be introducing minimal changes to our contracts to make your life easier.
-There is nothing intrisic here that is specific to our devnet.
+There is nothing intrinsic here that is specific to our devnet.
 You can write your contracts as you would normally do.

 Under `src/` open the file `Counter.sol`.
 This is the Smart Contract that you will be deploying to M1.
 You can replace the contents of this file with your own contract.